PROCEDURES FOR THE DOCTORATE OF PHILOSOPHY IN HISTORY

-(2) Provide a letter of intent that explains why the applicant wishes to pursue a PhD in History at UNT.
-This letter should describe the central insights and intellectual questions that motivate their interests in history; the specific fields of historical study in which they are interested; the broader goals they hope to achieve through their research and scholarship; and it should also demonstrate how specific faculty members, elements of our curriculum and/or other university resources would make UNT an ideal home for their PhD training.
+(2) Provide a statment of purpose that explains why the applicant wishes to pursue a PhD in History at UNT.
+This statement should describe the central insights and intellectual questions that motivate their interests in history; the specific fields of historical study in which they are interested; the broader goals they hope to achieve through their research and scholarship; and it should also demonstrate how specific faculty members, elements of our curriculum and/or other university resources would make UNT an ideal home for their PhD training.

 (3) Provide a writing sample of scholarly work, based on original research, that demonstrates a preparedness to undertake graduate study in history.

 (4) Provide at least three letters of recommendation from persons familiar with the applicant's post-secondary academic record, who are able to discuss and contextualize the applicant's potential for success in UNT's Ph.D.
 History program.

 (5) At a minimum, applicants must hold a bachelor's degree from an accredited university.
 Many successful applicants to the PhD program also hold an MA or MS degree in History or an associated field of study.

 B. Student's whose application files are incomplete by the department's current application deadline may register as an undeclared major with Toulouse Graduate School and enroll in graduate history courses (with the written permission of the appropriate faculty) while they complete all of the history admission requirements.
 Such students may transfer up to twelve hours of this history graduate coursework to count towards the completion of his/her history doctoral degree when and if they are admitted to the history doctoral program.

 C. The departmental Graduate Committee reviews the application file of each candidate and determines whether that student will be admitted into the Department's history doctoral program.